Last Update: Tue, 21 May 2013

 Cruzetime

-The very first Cruzetime was on the 4th of April 1987, held in the Coles car park at the Arndale Shopping Centre with approximately 40 cars.
+The very first Cruzetime event was held on the 4th of April 1987, in the Coles car park at Arndale Shopping Centre in Springwood.
+Over the ensuing years entrant numbers increased, Cruzetime 2001 hosted incredible numbers compared to the 1987 event, a massive fleet of approximately 1800 cars of all makes and models.

 Craig Keene